 What happens at a child support hearing?

-At the start of the hearing, the Child Support Magistrate will explain the purpose of the hearing and the way the hearing will proceed.
-The Magistrate will check to see who is present and if the parents agree on any facts or issues.
+At the start of the hearing, the child support magistrate explains the purpose of the hearing and what happens during the hearing.
+The magistrate will check to see who is at the hearing and if the parents agree on any facts or issues.
 It is a good idea to talk with the other parent before the hearing, to see if you can agree on any part of the proposed child support order.

 Presenting Your Case

-Next, each parent will have a chance to present information to the Judge or Magistrate.
-You can do this by testifying yourself, by having witnesses testify, and by giving written documents to the Magistrate.
+Next, each parent gets a chance to give information to the magistrate.
+You can do this by testifying yourself, by having witnesses testify, and by giving written documents to the magistrate.

-Note: If you plan to call witnesses besides yourself, you must notify the other parties in writing at least 5 days before the hearing.
-The notice must give the name and address of each witness.
-If you plan to bring documents, make sure you bring enough copies so the Magistrate, other parent, and the child support office all get one.
+Note: If you plan to call witnesses besides yourself, you have to tell the other parties in writing at least 5 days before the hearing.
+Give the other parties a notice with the name and address of each witness.
+If you plan to bring documents, make sure you bring enough copies so the magistrate, other parent, and the child support office all get one.

-The Magistrate will ask the parents to take turns.
-First, one parent takes an oath to tell the truth and provides information to the Magistrate.
-The person testifying is a witness.
-The Magistrate may have questions for the witness.
-When the witness is done talking, the Magistrate will give the other parent a chance to ask the witness questions.
-That parent then calls any other witnesses he or she might have.
+The magistrate asks the parents to take turns.
+First, one parent takes an oath to tell the truth and tell the magistrate about their financial information.
+This is called testimony.
+The magistrate may have questions for the parent during their testimony.
+When one parent is done talking, the magistrate gives the other parent a chance to ask the parent questions about their testimony.
+That parent then calls any witnesses he or she might have.

 When the first parent is done, it’s the other parent’s turn.
-The same procedure is followed.
-The other parent is sworn in and becomes a witness.
-He or she gets a chance to give information to the Magistrate, answers questions, and calls any other witnesses to testify.
+The other parent follows the same steps as the first parent.
+The other parent is sworn in and gives their testimony.
+He or she gets a chance to give information to the magistrate, answers questions, and calls any other witnesses to testify.

-Do not raise issues other than child support, such as custody or parenting time (visitation).
-Remember, the Child Support Magistrate doesn’t have authority to decide issues other than child support, medical support and child care contributions in these hearings.
-You will only waste everyone’s time by raising issues that the Magistrate can’t decide.
+Do not raise issues other than child support, such as custody or parenting time.
+Remember, the child support magistrate doesn’t have authority to decide issues other than child support, medical support and child care support in these hearings.

-Summarize the information in writing as much as possible.
-That way, you can give the information to the Magistrate quickly and you won’t forget it.
+Put your information in writing as much as possible.
+That way, you can give the information to the magistrate quickly and you won’t forget it.

 What if I am unhappy with the order?

-If either party is unhappy with the order, they can bring a motion for review.
-A motion for review also must be brought within 20 days after receiving the order.
-The parent requesting review of the order can choose to have the Child Support Magistrate or a District Court Judge review the order.
-Again, there is generally not a hearing and no new information may be submitted unless the Child Support Magistrate or Judge requests it.
+If either party is unhappy with the order, they can bring a “Motion for Review.”
+You have to bring this type of motion within 20 days after receiving the order.
+The parent who asks for review of the order can choose to have the magistrate or a district court judge review the order.
+Usually you don’t have to have a hearing.
+You cannot give the court new information unless the magistrate or judge asks you to.

-What if the custodial parent is on public assistance?
+What if the custodial parent gets public assistance?

-If the custodial parent is on public assistance such as MFIP, Medical Assistance or Minnesota Care, or is getting a child care subsidy, the state is helping pay support to those children.
-Custodial parents who get public assistance must
+If the custodial parent gets public assistance like MFIP, Medical Assistance or Minnesota Care, or is getting a child care subsidy, the state is helping support that parent’s children.
+Custodial parents who get public assistance have to:

 1) “assign” or give the right to get child support to the state to repay the support the state gives them and

-2) help the county determine who the other parent of the child is and set a child support order.
+2) help the county figure out who the other parent of the child is and set a child support order.

-Child Care Subsidy - If you get a child care subsidy, the county will keep that portion of the child support order that is designated as a child care contribution.
+Child Care Subsidy - If you get a child care subsidy, the court will order the child support payment be paid to the county.

-Medical Assistance or Minnesota Care - If you or your children get Medical Assistance, that county will keep that portion of child support that is designated as medical support.
+Medical Assistance or Minnesota Care - If you or your children get Medical Assistance, the court will order medical support payment be paid to the county.

-If the custodial parent stops getting Medical Assistance, MinnesotaCare, or child care assistance, the medical or child care support part of the child support order will be sent to the custodial parent.
-The county still collects the money from the obligor but will forward it to the custodial parent.
+If the custodial parent stops getting Medical Assistance, MinnesotaCare, or child care assistance, the medical or child care support part of the child support order is sent to the custodial parent.
+The county still collects the money, but sends it to the custodial parent.
 Any back child support owed for the months the custodial parent got public assistance goes to the county.

 What if the noncustodial parent is on public assistance?

-If you are a non-custodial parent and you get public assistance, it is not counted as income when determining child support.
-But, you may still be required to pay some child support depending on the type of assistance you get and your ability to earn income.
+If you are a non-custodial parent and you get public assistance, your public assistance does not count as income when calculating how much you have to pay in child support.
+But, you may still have to pay some child support depending on the type of assistance you get and your ability to earn income.

 A “good cause exception” lasts for 1 year.
 After 1 year, the child support agency will review the case to see if getting child support would still result in physical or emotional harm to the parent or children.